egnees/primitive-function-of-function/README.md

 Download integral.exe to use program.
 Maybe windows defender will block .exe file.
 You can press "run anyway" to run the application.

-Download description in you are interesting in math background of code or you want know about all functions of the application.
+Download description if you are interesting in math background of code or you want know about all functions of the application.